-- 3.4.4 Support infrastructure for electric vehicles which includes the ability to install vehicle charging stations for multi-family residential, commercial and industrial uses based on future demand and changes in technology. - 3.4.5 Encourage the evaluation of infrastructure for autonomous vehicles when designing right-of-way infrastructure projects and operational improvements based on future demand and changes in technology. - 3.4.6 Support parking management strategies to maximize the efficiency of parking utilization.
+- 3.4.4 Provide infrastructure for electric vehicles which includes the ability to install vehicle charging stations for multi-family residential, commercial and industrial uses based on future demand and changes in technology. - 3.4.5 Encourage the evaluation of infrastructure for autonomous vehicles when designing right-of-way infrastructure projects and operational improvements based on future demand and changes in technology. - 3.4.6 Support and promote parking management strategies to maximize the efficiency of parking utilization, including, but not limited to, communal parking facilities, discounted or complimentary transit passes for employees of commercial uses within the Specific Plan area, special offers or discounts for patrons utilizing alternate transit, or shared parking agreements between daytime and nighttime uses.